rkhouri/rkhouri.github.io/aboutme.md

 ### My goal

-This blod as a playground to experiment with data visualization, learn new techniques and tools, and practice my communication skills.
+This blog is a playground to experiment with data visualization, learn new techniques and tools, and practice my communication skills.
 I will consider this endevour a success if I learn something new with every post.
 If anyone finds their way to this corner of the internet, please reach out with comments or constructive criticism!